Avicephala

-Avicephala ("bird heads") is an extinct, potentially polyphyletic grouping of diapsid reptiles that lived during the Late Permian and Triassic periods characterised by superficially bird-like skulls and arboreal lifestyles.
+Avicephala ("bird heads") is a potentially polyphyletic grouping of extinct diapsid reptiles that lived during the Late Permian and Triassic periods characterised by superficially bird-like skulls and arboreal lifestyles.
 As a clade, Avicephala is defined as including the gliding weigeltisaurids and the arboreal drepanosaurs to the exclusion of other major diapsid groups.
-This relationship is not recovered in the majority of phylogenetic analyses of early diapsids and so Avicephala is typically regarded as an unnatural grouping.
-However, the clade was recovered again in 2021 in a redescription of Weigeltisaurus, raising the possibility that the clade may be valid after all.
+This relationship is not recovered in the majority of phylogenetic analyses of early diapsids and so Avicephala is typically regarded as an artificial or unnatural grouping.
+However, the clade was recovered again in 2021 following a redescription of Weigeltisaurus, raising the possibility that the clade may be valid after all, although subsequent analyses have not supported this result.

 Description

 Avicephalans were named in reference to their pointed, lightly constructed, superficially bird-like skulls.
-The resemblance is especially striking in some drepanosaurs such as Avicranium which possess toothless beaks, forward-facing eyes and large, rounded craniums.
-These superficial similarities to birds led some scientists to hypothesise that birds were derived from various avicephalians, although the well established relationship of birds to theropod dinosaurs indicates that these similarities arose only through convergent evolution.
+The resemblance is especially striking in some drepanosaurs such as Megalancosaurus which possess long, pointed snouts and expanded, rounded craniums.
+The three-dimensionally preserved Avicranium has even been proposed to have been toothless and had forward-facing eyes, although the construction of its skull is debated.
+These superficial similarities to birds led some scientists to hypothesise that birds were derived from various avicephalans, although the well established relationship of birds to theropod dinosaurs indicates that these similarities arose only through convergent evolution.

 Although bird-like in some respects, avicephalans also possess a variety of archaic and unique characteristics as well, including some associated with an arboreal lifestyle.
-Drepanosaurs possess a suite of chameleon-like skeletal features, such as opposable digits on the hands and feet and prehensile tails—tipped with a bony hook in some species like Drepanosaurus.
+Drepanosaurs possess a suite of chameleon-like skeletal features, such as opposable digits on the hands and feet and prehensile tails—tipped with a bony hook in some genera like Drepanosaurus.
 Weigeltisaurids on the other hand possessed wing-like gliding membranes (patagia) supported by elongated bony rods along their bodies, novel structures analogous to ribs of the modern gliding Draco lizard.
 Weigeltisaurids also had toes that were similarly proportioned to living arboreal lizards.
 Although both groups are highly derived, they do share some similarities, namely they have relatively unossified skeletons lacking intercentra between their vertebrae, as well as proportionately tall, thin shoulder blades.

-The enigmatic Triassic reptile Longisquama was initially included as an Avicephalian when the clade was first defined as a relative of Coelurosauravus.
+The enigmatic Triassic reptile Longisquama was initially included as an avicephalan when the clade was first defined as a relative of Coelurosauravus.
 However, due to the limited knowledge of its anatomy, Longisquama has been excluded from many subsequent phylogenetic analyses as its true relationships are difficult to discern.